Chapter 21.37

 (b) The space shall include posted signage indicating the following:

-(i) The parking space is only for electrical vehicle charging purposes, and the days and hours of availability if time limits or tow away provisions are to be enforced; and
+(i) The parking space is for electrical vehicle charging, and the days and hours of availability if time limits or tow-away provisions are applicable; and

 (ii) Information on the charging station, identifying voltage and amperage levels and any time of use, fees, or safety information;

-(e) Accessible electric vehicle charging infrastructure should be located in close proximity to the building or facility entrance and shall be connected to a barrier-free accessible route of travel.
+(d) Electric vehicle charging infrastructure for accessible parking spaces should be located in close proximity to the building or facility entrance and such parking spaces shall be connected to a barrier-free accessible route of travel.

 (5) Electric vehicle charging infrastructure shall be maintained in all respects and shall include signage containing contact information for reporting equipment not functioning or other problems encountered.

-(6) Where electrical vehicle charging infrastructure is installed, adequate site lighting shall exist, unless charging is for daytime use only.
+(6) Where electrical vehicle charging infrastructure is installed, adequate site lighting shall exist for such parking spaces, unless charging is for daytime use only.

-(7) Electric vehicle charging infrastructure may be located on street subject to the City’s Transportation Infrastructure Standards and Specifications as adopted in Chapter 12.09 WMC, and as approved by the Director.
+(7) Electric vehicle charging infrastructure may be located to support on-street parking spaces subject to the City’s Transportation Infrastructure Standards and Specifications as adopted in Chapter 12.09 WMC, and as approved by the Director.
 (Ord.
+769 § 9, 2024; Ord.
 737 § 2 (Att.
 A), 2022)